-Diwali (also called Deepavali, Dipavali, Dewali, Deepawali, or the Festival of Lights) is the largest and most important celebration in India.
-The name originates from the row of clay lamps (diya or deepa) that Indians light outside their homes to represent the inner light that protects them from spiritual darkness.
-Diwali is over 2,500 years old and is mainly celebrated by Hindus, but is also enjoyed by non-Hindu communities too.
-Diwali takes place over five days in either October or November.
-This year, it ranges from October 22 to October 26, 2022.
+Diwali (also called Deepavali, Dipavali, Dewali, Deepawali, or the Festival of Lights) is India's largest and most important celebration.
+The name originates from the row of clay lamps (diya or deepa) lit outside homes to represent the inner light that protects from spiritual darkness.

 Rangoli Decorations

-- Enjoy a time lapse video showing the creation of Rangoli sand art
+- Enjoy a time-lapse video showing the creation of Rangoli sand art.

 - Make it yours!
 Check out this video with instructions on how to make your own sand.